HEAD LICE ARE

 - Unable to live on your pets.

-- Unable to live in your environment (couch, carpet, car movie theater, airplane).
+- Unable to live in your environment (couch, carpet, furniture, pillow, sheets, mattress, car, movie theater, airplane).

-- Screen your entire household once one child has head lice.
+- Screen your entire household as soon as one child has head lice.

 - Tell your school and friends you have head lice to avoid cross-pollination.
 Spread the word, not the lice!